-Freelancing can be very exciting.
+Working for yourself can be very exciting, but freelancer burnout is very real.
 The idea of making your own schedule, spending more time with your family and friends, and being free to explore different routines and hobbies sounds amazing!
-But freelancing does come with some drawbacks, and a common downside experienced by many across all industries is burnout.
-So, how do you avoid burnout as a freelancer?
+But when you go too far, and it’s easily done, you can end up burning out.

-The 6 steps to avoid burnout as a freelancer are:
+The 7 steps to avoid freelancer burnout are:

 - Find a support group